-In honor of Preservation Month we showcased different eras and styles of buildings that are still being used, loved, and admired here today.
-Our hats are off to the people who care from these irreplaceable buildings!
+In honor of Preservation Month we've showcased different eras and styles of buildings that are still being used, loved, and admired in Ann Arbor today.
+Our hats are off to the people who care for irreplaceable buildings!

 The Italianate style was a reaction to the rigidly formal, classical architecture that had dominated American buildings since the early 18th century.
 Taking its cues from Italian Renaissance architecture, this style dominates Ann Arbor's downtown commercial districts along Main, W. Liberty, and Washington.
 The cube shape is dominant for most residences although “high style" Italianate often features towers or cupolas.

 Christian Eberbach, the owner of a successful drug store and laboratory equipment factory, built this textbook example of a brick Italianate villa-style house in 1863.
 It is an L-shaped house with a four-story tower at the entry.
 The windows have corbeled brick crowns with segmental arches and there is a deep bracketed eave, both typical of the style.

 Greek Revival style buildings were prevalent in Ann Arbor between its founding in 1824 and the end of the civil war in 1865.
 As a new democracy, Americans identified with the ancient democracies of Greece and wanted their architecture to illustrate those ideals.
 In Ann Arbor, surviving examples of this style are primarily residential.